Bulfinch Crossing: One Congress

-The primary anchor of the Bulfinch Crossing development is One Congress, the 43-story office tower, which was completed in 2023.
+The primary anchor of the Bulfinch Crossing development is One Congress, the 43-story office tower, which was completed in 2023 as the eighth-tallest building in Boston.
 It was designed by renowned firms Pelli Clarke & Partners and CBT Architects.
 The building features a three-story lobby and high-end amenities.

 The first floor of the building contains the triple-height lobby and retail space, as well as a coffee bar, lounge area, and collaborative workspaces.
 The remaining floors, with the exception of the 11th floor amenity center contain offices, and with the average floor plate measuring 29,800 SF.

 The 11th floor of the building is an amenity center for office customers.
 The amenities include a fitness center, rooftop garden, a 15,000 square foot outdoor terrace and several conference rooms and a conference facility.
 Parking is also available.

 The building earned a platinum level of certification through the US Green Building Council's Leadership in Energy and Environmental Design certification program, and also has a 2-Star Fitwel certification.

 In the summer of 2018, developers of One Congress & Bulfinch Crossing announced on Bulfinch Crossing's Twitter that construction on One Congress would begin in summer of 2019 and also announced that it will be opening in 2022.
-Ultimately, the building delivered in 2023.
+Ultimately, the building was finished in 2023.
 In January 2019, State Street Corporation was announced to be the anchor tenant in the new building, and in September 2023 they began operations from the location as their new global headquarters.
 Other tenants include InterSystems and K&L Gates.

-Residential tower
+The Sudbury

-The second largest building in the development is the larger residential tower (sometimes called Residential Tower I by the developer), which is planned to be at least 480 ft tall.
+The second largest building in the development is The Sudbury (sometimes called Residential Tower I by the developer), which was completed in 2020 at 519 ft tall.
+It is Boston's 17th-tallest building.

 The tower was originally planned to consist of 486 apartments, but now instead contains only 368 apartments and 55 condos.
 This change was announced in July 2017 when the developer decided to convert 118 apartments into 55 condos due to a slowing demand for luxury housing in Boston.

 The residential tower contains a fitness center, swimming pool, rooftop garden, clubroom, private kitchen and diner, yoga room, golf simulator, pet spa, concierge services and a sky lounge and terrace.
 On-site parking is also available.